elseml/DeepHierarchicalModelComparison/README.md

-This repository contains code for reproducting all results reported in the paper.
+This repository contains code for reproducing all results reported in the paper.

 ## [notebooks](notebooks)